What Is Trazimera™ (trastuzumab-qyyp)?

 How does Trazimera work?

-What are the possible side effects of Trazimera?
+What are the possible side effects?

 - Increased cough

-- Serious heart problems, including congestive heart disease
+- Heart problems, including congestive heart failure

-- Have or have had heart problems
+- Have heart problems

-- Have or have had lung or breathing problems
+- Have lung or breathing problems

 - Are being treated for an infection